 Cancer care in Sweden

 The quality of cancer care in Sweden is high and survival rates for many types of cancer are above the European average.
-Although the economic and social impact of cancer on society is lower than the European average, Sweden spends more than an average European country on cancer relative to its incidence.
+Although the economic and social impact of cancer on society is lower than the European average, Sweden spends more than an average European country on cancer treatment relative to its incidence.
 Cancer therefore continues to represent a substantial economic and social cost.

 All.Can Sweden initiative

-The aim of the Commission is to improve cancer care and to create sustainable and equal circumstances for the care of all cancer patients in Sweden.
-The Cancer Commission is tasked with developing proposals for improvements in Swedish cancer care, in dialogue with patient organisations, healthcare representatives, researchers, politicians and representatives from the health technology sector.
-The Commission aims to improve cancer prevention, diagnosis and treatment, as well as rehabilitation.
+The aim of the intiative is to improve cancer care and to create sustainable and equal conditions for the care of all cancer patients in Sweden.
+The initiative aims at developing proposals for improvements in Swedish cancer care, in dialogue with patient organisations, healthcare representatives, researchers, politicians and representatives from the health technology sector.
+The initiative strives to improve cancer prevention, diagnosis and treatment, as well as rehabilitation.
 A previous effort of All.Can in Sweden resulted in the Report “Swedish National Cancer Plan 2020 – improved access and reduced mortality.

 All.Can Sweden policy report

 All.Can Sweden launched its policy report in June 2018.
 National Cancer Plan 2020: Improved access and reduced mortality – it is time to escalate the fight against cancer! is available in Swedish, with a summary version available in English.

 The All.Can initiative is made up of leading representatives of patient organisations, policymakers, healthcare professionals, science and industry.
 All the publications produced as part of this initiative reflect a consensus of All.Can members, who retain full editorial control.

 The All.Can initiative in Sweden is sponsored by Bristol Myers Squibb, Roche, Amgen, Janssen, MSD and Microsoft Sweden.
 None of the content developed from All.Can discussions and activities contains direct or indirect references to specific medicinal products or therapies.